Axway/amplify-central/content/en/docs/manage_marketplace/customize_marketplace/marketplace_branding.md

 * **Button format** - the format of the button: Solid or Outline.
 * **Button radius** - the button radius: Square, Rounded or Round.

-Click **Save** at the top of the page to save your changes or **Reset** to revert the changes to the previous values.
+Click **Save** at the top of the page to save your changes.
+Click **Reset** to revert the changes to the previous values.

 ### Customize the help menu

 From the *Appearance* page, click **Configure** in the Help Menu section to change the contents of the help menu displayed in the navigation bar.
-Click **Add menu item** to configure a Help menu.
-Do the following to configure menu items:
+Click **Add menu item** and configure the menu items:

 1. Click the question mark icon to select an icon from the drop down menu to use for the help item image.
 2. Type a label for the menu item.